-Figure X We are impressed with the efforts of the LEAP program to prevent amputations!
-Did you know that they provide a free of charge online course for the comprehensive management of the neuropathic foot?
+Figure 11 We are impressed with the efforts of the LEAP program to prevent amputations!
+Did you know that they provide a free-of-charge online course for the comprehensive management of the neuropathic foot?
 You simply complete the registration form and they will send you a username and a password which will give you 24 hour access to the course materials.
 Click on the image above to get to this site.
 Note: the course involves modules and post-test which you have to complete withing two weeks to get a certificate of completion.
 We recommend you to only register if you know that you have some time available in the next two weeks!
-Otherwise postpone it to some time in the rainy season where you will spend more time indoors anyway! left image source: shutterstock.
+Otherwise postpone it to some time in the rainy season where you will spend more time indoors anyway!
+Left image source: shutterstock.

-Figure X Another useful resource is www.diabeticfoot.org.uk where we also found this patient information leaflet which was available in many languages - also Swahili.
+Figure 12 Another helpful resource is www.diabeticfoot.org.uk where we also found this patient information leaflet which was available in many languages - also Swahili.
 This sort of leaflet is something that you can easily modify to design your own patient information guides which will be adaopted to the cultural setting you are working in and to the resources you and your patients have.
 Click on the image above to get to their site. copyright: www.diabeticfoot.org.uk